BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-First published in 1959.
-TODO: check source for the 1959 publishing date -https://en.wikipedia.org/wiki/My_Side_of_the_Mountain
+My Side of the Mountain was first published in 1959².
 </p>
 <hr/>

 <p>
 I read this when I was around 8 years old, in around 1998.
-It is an absolutely literary masterpiece.
+It is a literary masterpiece.
 </p>

 <blockquote>
-Should appeal to all rugged individualists who dream of escape to the forest.<br/><br/>
+Should appeal to all rugged individualists who dream of escape to the forest.<br/>

 -The New York Times Book Review
 </blockquote>